New Student Information

 Review the SEVIS I-901 instructions to determine if you are exempt from the fee and for more information about submitting the form.
 For I-901 instructions and a copy of the form I-901 go to the SEVP website: http://www.ice.gov/sevis/i901/.

-Keep your receipts along with other records pertaining to your nonimmigrant status.
+It is very important to keep your SEVIS Fee receipt as you may need to prove that it was paid in the future.
+Also, keep all other records pertaining to your nonimmigrant status.
 It will help to have a copy when:

 - Applying for subsequent visas while continuing at the same school or exchange visitor program